andreamunafo/deeprl-continous-control/report.md

 where state_size=33, fc1=128, fc2=256, action_size=4.
 Each linear layer is followed by a ReLU activation function, except for the last one which uses a tanh to constrain the action values to the correct range.

-The Q-function network in this implementation uses the same architecture, except for the last linear layer that has no non-linear activaction after it and is used to directly output the q-values.
+The Q-function network in this implementation uses the same architecture, except for the last linear layer that has no non-linear activation after the linear layer to directly output q-values.

 ## Hyperparameters